Katherine Ford, Founder and Director

 “At the heart of my work lies a firm belief in the importance of nurturing children’s innate creative potential from the earliest point and the critical role of families in supporting their children’s play.”.

 It was upon this guiding principle that The Carousel Project was founded in 2011.
-Having experienced first hand the positive impact that access to creative and cultural interventions can have on individuals’ personal development, health and well-being, following the birth of her daughter, combined with redundancy, Katherine Ford, Director, reflected upon the experience and skills that she had gained throughout her career and established ‘The Carousel Project’ CIC.
-Katherine is a fellow of the School for Social Entrepreneurs (SSE), graduating from the Dartington School for Social Entrepreneurs in 2012.
+Having experienced first hand the positive impact that access to creative and cultural interventions can have on people’s health and wellbeing, individually and collectively, Katherine Ford, Director, reflected upon the experience gained during her career in arts management and established ‘The Carousel Project’ CIC.
+Katherine is a fellow of the School for Social Entrepreneurs (SSE), graduating from the Dartington School for Social Entrepreneurs in 2012 and 2017.

 Mel Humphrey – Freelance Project Evaluator

 I work as a freelance consultant offering project evaluation services to arts, cultural and heritage organisations across Devon.
 I enjoy helping Carousel to understand the difference they make for their audience, as well as help them reflect on and evolve their delivery.
 I have proven to their funders and partners that Carousel is indeed creating meaningful positive social change in early years families across Devon.